nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/dynamic-programming.md

-The running time of a dynamic programming algorithm is roughly equal the number of subproblems times the number of choice in solving each subproblems.
+The running time of a dynamic programming algorithm is roughly equal the number of subproblems times the number of choice in solving each subproblems (haven't applied memoization).

 ---